 6. What to do when you feel you are not good enough for someone?
 Communicate, mate

 Please, and we cannot emphasize this enough, talk to your partner.
 No relationship problem can be resolved without open communication.
 If you are feeling not good enough for him or her, address the issue directly.
 Tell them how they can help you.
-Explain why you are feeling a certain way and whether they play a role in reinforcing it or not.
+Explain why you are feeling like you are not good and whether they play a role in reinforcing it or not.
 An honest conversation will make things so much easier for you both.
 Please don’t make rookie communication mistakes.

+When your partner makes you feel not good enough through a joke or a comment, then tell them so.
 If you choose to keep it to yourself, there’s a high chance that you’ll start resenting your significant other for not catching on.
 They (naturally) will not have an idea of what’s going on with you.
 Dr. Bhonsle explains, “It’s always better to keep your partner in the loop.
 Make sure they know where you stand, even if your conflict is personal.
 Work as a team and you will surely prevail.”
-If that isn’t food for thought, we don’t know what is.

 7. Self-love supremacy

 Oscar Wilde, in his renowned play An Ideal Husband, wrote, “To love oneself is the beginning of a lifelong romance.”
 And we could not agree more.
-If you’re feeling not good enough for him or her, cultivate habits of self-love and self-care.
+If you don’t feel good enough for yourself, then you will never feel good enough for him/her.
+Cultivate habits of self-love and self-care.
 Eat well, exercise, and dedicate a few hours to doing something you love.
 Practice mindfulness through yoga, meditation, and journaling.
-Work toward accepting yourself and reach a place of peace and contentment.
+Work toward accepting yourself and reaching a place of peace and contentment.